 One important reason of the low rate is the lower eligibility requirement.
 To sit for the CMA exam, a candidate is only required to have a bachelor degree.
 It can be from any discipline and from any country.

 For CPA exam, the candidate has to accumulate accounting credit hours equivalent to an accounting major, obtain 150 credit hours of education overall (5 years worth of education), and graduate with a 4-year bachelor degree.
+Therefore, the candidate pool has a much stronger background in accounting, which helps in maintaining a good overall pass rate.

-Therefore, it is inconclusive whether CMA exam is more difficult in this aspect.
+With this analysis, it is inconclusive whether CMA exam is more difficult in this aspect.

 CMA Exam Difficulty Based on Readers’ Opinion